-The 19-year-old forward scored 41 minutes into his Wolfsburg debut, but how does he stack up compared to some of his Bundesliga predecessors from good old Blighty? bundesliga.com takes a closer look...
+The 19-year-old English defender turned out three times in the German top flight, but how does he stack up compared to some of his Bundesliga predecessors from good old Blighty? bundesliga.com takes a closer look...

 1) Owen Hargreaves (Bayern Munich, 2000-07)